EdwardAndress/makers_academy_week5/README.md

  * Convert the terminal-based version of Battleships (Makers Academy Week 4 task) into an online version that can be played by two people using two separate browsers.

 ####Skills / lessons learnt:
- * Web development
- * Front end design
+ * Handling HTTP requests
+ * Persistence of instance variables using sessions
+ * Passing data using params

 ####Technologies used:
  * Ruby